tp81/SPACEc/README.md

     pip install -r https://raw.githubusercontent.com/nolanlab/SPACEc/master/requirements/requirements-deepcell-mac-arm64_tf210-metal.txt
     pip install deepcell --no-deps
 ```
-SPACEc GPU: Mac GPU support is currently only supported for Tensorflow based methods but not PyTorch.
-We recommend you use Linux system for full GPU acceleration.
+SPACEc GPU: Mac GPU support is currently only supported for Tensorflow based methods but not PyTorch (in some cases we try to use the `MPS` backend if possible but that can be tricky).
+We recommend to use a Linux system for full GPU acceleration.

 </details>